We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

-The entire front surface of this fridge is smooth, shiny stainless steel including the door handles.
-If you are not into the classic shiny stainless steel, you can buy it in white or fingerprint-resistant black stainless steel.
+The entire front surface of this fridge is smooth, shiny stainless steel, including the door handles.
+If you are not into the classic polished stainless steel, you can buy it in white or fingerprint-resistant black stainless steel.

-When it comes to refrigerators, there are many different styles to choose from including freezer on top, freezer and fridge side by side, and gaining popularity recently is the fridge with French doors on top, freezer on the bottom.
+When it comes to refrigerators, there are many different styles to choose from, including freezer on top, freezer and fridge side by side, and gaining popularity is the fridge with French doors on top, freezer on the bottom.

 This one has the fridge on top with French doors and a slide-out freezer on the bottom.
 This style not only looks beautiful, but it is more functional too.
 You are likely accessing the fridge portion much more often than the freezer, so it makes sense to put the freezer below and keep the entire fridge closer to eye level.